gorilla/template/README.md

 Go templates are a great foundation but suffer from some design flaws, and this is a pity.
-They could be really awesome. gorilla/template is an attempt to fix this.
+They could be really awesome. gorilla/template is yet another attempt to fix them.

 Goals
 -----